joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 7

 Day 7 was a little harder because I forgot my laptop at home and had to swing by my work to pick up my work laptop.
 I managed to get everything in working order.
 The Lab was defintely tough.
 I couldnt really wrap my head aroung the concept of constructors.
 It wasnt until my bus ride home that it clicked.
 I worked a couple more hours at home to tidy everthing up. still a couple more tweaks on the code, but very happy with how its all working now.

+#Learning Journal Day 8

+Day 8 wasnt too tough as far as new content. still having a hard time wrapping my head around table rows.
+My code seems to be coming together great but adding the totals to the bottom of the table is a little more difficult.
+Also need to continue learing CSS.
+Practice makes perfect.